EddieSCJ/starwars-api-kotlin/docs/pull_request_template.md

 Please include the description of your solution

+# Video Evidences of Working

+Include a video testing manually the api

 ## Breaking Changes

 If there is any breaking changes, please, consider creating a new version to be published, once we have consumers that will be affected